-University of Oxford – DPhil in financial regulation(LLM)
+University of Oxford – DPhil in Financial Regulation (P.hD)

 Swiss Arbitration Academy, Zurich, Switzerland: – Post-Graduate Diploma in International Commercial Arbitration.